 All in all, it’s a win/win situation for both parties involved.

 Meditation can be done anywhere, anytime, anyplace.
 It doesn’t require special equipment or fancy surroundings.
 Just sit comfortably somewhere quiet, close your eyes, breathe deeply, relax, and let go of everything except your breath.
-As long as you do these things consistently over time, you’ll reap the benefits.
+You’ll reap the benefits if you do these things consistently over time.

 Conclusion